LiberationFrequency/BazzArch/README.md

 * Add some eye candy to LXQT config - Battery Watcher widget??, Windows/Super key????.
 * File extension associations - /.local/share/applications
-* extern screen -> works (only VGA tested)
+* extern screen -> works (only VGA with nouveau tested)
 * Calculator with sparse dependencies
 * include Edit & Share
 * create a PKGBUILD for specmatch
 * create a PKGBUILD for chaoschimp
 * create a PKGBUILD for midikbd
-* pacman-key --init ????
+* pacman-key --init & pacman-key --populate archlinux at startup
 * put persistent installation into a script
-* try nvidia-340xx-rt for GT218M [GeForce G210M] / failed linux-rt<4.2 -> try nvidia-340xx-dkms
-* gEDA
+* add gEDA,
 * Adjust the application menu - menu://applications
 It is possible to edit menu entries by editing their .desktop files stored in /usr/share/applications/lxqt-*.desktop files.
 * write a GUI for klick in QT -> Tutorials: http://zetcode.com/